History of India

-Anatomically modern humans first arrived on the Indian subcontinent between 73,000 and 55,000 years ago.
+Anatomically modern humans are estimated to have first arrived on the Indian subcontinent between 73,000 and 55,000 years ago.
 The earliest known human remains in South Asia date to 30,000 years ago.
 Sedentariness began in South Asia around 7000 BCE; by 4500 BCE, settled life had spread, and gradually evolved into the Indus Valley Civilisation, one of three early cradles of civilisation in the Old World, which flourished between 2500 BCE and 1900 BCE in present-day Pakistan and north-western India.
 Early in the second millennium BCE, persistent drought caused the population of the Indus Valley to scatter from large urban centres to villages.
-Indo-Aryan tribes moved into the Punjab from Central Asia in several waves of migration.
+Around 1800 - 1500 BCE the Indo-Aryan tribes moved into the north western region of India, modern day Punjab from Central Asia in several waves of migration.
 The Vedic Period of the Vedic people in northern India (1500–500 BCE) was marked by the composition of their extensive collections of hymns (Vedas).
 The social structure was loosely stratified via the varna system, incorporated into the highly evolved present-day Jāti system.
-The pastoral and nomadic Indo-Aryans spread from the Punjab into the Gangetic plain.
-Around 600 BCE, a new, interregional culture arose; then, small chieftaincies (janapadas) were consolidated into larger states (mahajanapadas).
-Second urbanization took place, which came with the rise of new ascetic movements and religious concepts, including the rise of Jainism and Buddhism.
-The latter was synthesized with the preexisting religious cultures of the subcontinent, giving rise to Hinduism.
+The pastoral and nomadic Indo-Aryans spread from the Punjab into the Indo-Gangetic Plain.
+Around 600 BCE a second urbanization occurred resulting in a new interregional culture; then, smaller janapadas (realms) were consolidated into mahajanapadas (great states).
+This period saw the rise of new ascetic movements and religious concepts, including the rise of Jainism, led by Parshvanatha and Mahavira, and Buddhism formed by Buddha.
+The latter was synthesized with the preexisting religious cultures of South Asia, giving rise to Hinduism.